Latest Update – October 2024

-Our Summer Season 2024 begins Sunday, May 12th from 8am – Noon and is thereafter held weekly Sundays until October 13th at Wells Fargo Bank parking lot located at 2201 W State Route 89A in West Sedona.
-We are now accepting vendors for our upcoming Summer Season.
+Our Winter Season 2024 – 2025 begins Sunday, November 3rd from 11am – 3pm and is thereafter held weekly Sundays until April 27th, 2025 at Wells Fargo Bank parking lot located at 2201 W State Route 89A in West Sedona.
+We are now accepting vendors for our upcoming Winter Season.
+Winter Season Applications are not available here.

 We are thrilled to share that our market has been selected as the Winner for the 2022 Best of Sedona Awards in the category of Farmers Market.
 Thank you!
 This award also belongs to our loyal vendors and fantastic patrons.